grpc-ecosystem/grpc-gateway/docs/_docs/v2-migration.md

 `runtime.WithProtoErrorHandler` are all gone.
 Error handling is rewritten around the use of gRPCs Status types.
 If you wish to configure how the gateway handles errors, please use `runtime.WithErrorHandler` and `runtime.WithStreamErrorHandler`.
+To handle routing errors (similar to the removed `runtime.OtherErrorHandler`) please use `runtime.WithRoutingErrorHandler`.